printfn/fend/README.md

 * Support for complex numbers
 * Binary, octal, hexadecimal and all other bases between 2 and 36.
 * Keeps track of units, with support for SI and US customary units.
+* Supports Emacs-style CLI shortcuts

+See the [manual](https://github.com/printfn/fend-rs/wiki) for more information.

 ## Installation

 Install `fend` by running `cargo install fend` in your terminal.

-You can then run `fend` to open a REPL session:
+You can then run `fend` to start a REPL session:

 ```bash
 $ cargo install fend